 Managing Your Savings and Investments

-They say you should always pay yourself first, and that applies to building your savings and investment portfolio.
+They say you should always pay yourself first, and that also applies to when you build your savings and investment portfolio.
 There are two different types of savings: your liquid savings and your investments.

 Some people will simply store it in a bank savings account, while others will use a money market fund, savings bond, or a CD.
 This money is not really an investment, but more of a protection for the emergencies.
-Think of it as your insurance policy, while the real wealth-building occurs in your investments.
+Think of it as your insurance policy.
+Meanwhile, real wealth-building occurs in your investments.

 - How you manage your money once you're married may change.
 Read our tips here.